cugos/cugos.github.com/2023-spring-fling/index.md

     type: title
     title: Geo-floodgates aka doors open, come hell or high water
     time: 8:30 AM
-    room: Foyer and hallway outside of Bezos (G04 on first floor)
+    room: Foyer and hallway outside of Bezos (G04 on the first floor)
     speaker: All
     slides:
     bio: |